 How can I prevent mosquitoes in the future?

-Keep mosquitoes out of your Anna, TX yard by holding on to these proven mosquito prevention steps:
+Keep mosquitoes out of your McKinney, TX yard by holding on to these proven mosquito prevention steps:

 Cut back your grass to a manageable height, and prune any bushes or trees that need additional airflow.